dagainz/Correlator/README.md

 - optionally a text/html message generated bv mako
 - Is this warning, error, or informational message

-the ErrorEvent, WarningEvent, and NoticeEvent are subclasses of a standard Event.
-They set their own properties to reflect the severity.
+the ErrorEvent, WarningEvent, and NoticeEvent are derived from events with the appropriate properties set.

 #### Audit events

-Audit Events are used to record when something noteworthy happens.
-They often will end up as a record in an audit table.
+Audit events are dispatched in response to something noteworthy happening.
+They often will end up as a record in a csv file or a database table.

-To use Audit Events, you need to create a custom event class based on AuditEvent.
-Create it by supplying a string identifier and the attributes that describe the event.
+To use audit events in your modules, they must be defined as their own class, which subclasses an audit event.
+An identifier and a list of data fields that will be present in each event must be provided in the custom by the dispatching code.

+These events will often end up as records in a csv file or a database table.

 See Module.capture.py - CaptureStatsEvent for an example.

-To continue with our example of the ssh failed login detection:

-- Make the custom event described above a subclass of AuditEvent.
-Create it with the following parameters:
-  - An identifier of 'threshold-exceeded'
-  - The data of timestamp='xx', address='x.x.x.x'
-- Create a new custom event LogonEvent.
-Add logic to the Correlator Logic Module to dispatch this event every time someone successfully logs on.
-Create it with the following parameters:
-  - An identifier of 'logon-success'
-  - The data of timestamp='xx', address='x.x.x.x', userid='userid'

-This would result in two audit streams: threshold-exceeded, and login-success.

-- These could be written as records in individual CSV files or database tables (eventually).
-- **threshold-exceeded** would have a row containing the timestamp and remote address for every potential intruder detected.
-- **login-success** would have a row that contained the user id in addition to the timestamp and remote address for every successful ssh login.
+### Event listeners

+An event listener does just that - its python code that can take action in response to an event.
+All events are currently dispatched to all handlers.
+It is up to the handler itself to filter the events to just the ones that it is interested in, if desired.

+There are 2 system event listeners that are used by the provided scripts and can be used in your code:

+ - **LogbackListener:** Logs all events to the python log.
+ - **CSVListener:** Writes audit events to CSV files

+Additional listeners may be created for custom actions.
+For example, in the case of the **Theoretical example of a module** example in the **Logic Modules** section:

+A new event listener could be created that would ignore all events except for the custom event SSHLoginTriesExceeded.
+When processing *that* event, it could add a temporary rule to the firewall to block the source IP address.
+If that event's superclass is one of the standard event classes, then other listeners may also handle that event.
+For example, if the SSHLoginTriesExceeded is a subclass of ErrorEvent, then this will also get logged to the python error log.

+## Limitations

+CLI scripts hard coded with module/handlers stack.

+## To do

+Refactor network server code
+Add capability for listeners to register criteria for what events it is interested in